khyathibalusu/Customer-Analysis-Google-Analytics/README.md

-## Google Analytics Project
+## Customer Acquisition using Google Analytics

-### Introduction:
+### Context:

-Companies big or small should always leverage the data they have about the customers to improve their experience, target new customers etc.
-The goal of this project was to help management of a solar energy based start-up to understand factors influencing sign-ups.
+Partnered with a newly launched tech-driven stealth startup company looking to understand their web visitors and channelize their marketing spend efficiently.

 ### Data source :

-There are two different datasets.
-1. 4 months of data scrapped from google analytics - summary level data
+1. Summary level demographic data scraped using Google Analytics API
-2. Individual level data from a third-party.
+2. Granular data retrieved from the firm's third party partner

-### Technologies:
+### Tech Stack used:

-Python 3.7.3, Big Query
+Google Analytics, APIs, Python, R, Data Analysis, Machine Learning, Google Colab, BigQuery

-### Algorithms :
+### Algorithms used :

 1. Logistic Regression
 2. Random Forest
 3. XGboost

 ### Approach :

-1. Summary level data – This data has a behavioral features like bounce rate, exit rate, referres etc ..*	Used tableau to understand trends in the data and derive insights ..*	Using logistic regression, random forest and XGboost to understand important features
-2. Individual level data – This is the data from the third party.
-The data has features like – ..*	Used logistic regression and random forest to understand feature importances
+Devised a Classification model using Logistic Regression to identify the key factors influencing customers signup, based on historical data.
+Due to stakeholder being fairly new to the market, data availability and extraction was challenging.

-### Reccomendations :
+### Impact :

-The company should go ahead and use a third party vendor to get the data as it is economical.
-Recommended marketing channels which will boost number of sign-ups.
+Identified potential sign up drivers and  important features that drive conversions by analysis of  historic summary level demographics; Helped the company focus on marketing channels, optimization of web design and content to increase the number of sign up.